rustyjux/rustyjux.github.io/_posts/2022-10-04-code-whisperer-preview2.md

 {% highlight python %}
 arcpy.CreateFeatureclass_management("C:/Temp/donnees.gdb", "cats", "POLYGON", "", "", "", "date", "number of cats spotted")
 {% endhighlight %}
 Hmm not so sure those last couple arguments would do what we wanted.
-Maybe if this was inside a function? (prompt was the same but I added ‘a function to’ at the start)
+Maybe if this was inside a function?
 {% highlight python %}
+# a function to create a new polygon feature class, with fields for 'date' and 'number of cats spotted'

 def create_fc(fc_name, fc_type):
     # create a new feature class
     arcpy.CreateFeatureclass_management(r"C:\Users\bwc\Documents\ArcGIS\Projects\TestProject'","test_fc", fc_type)